 While there are certain requirements applicants must meet, there are also things the insurer must make good on.
 Life insurance is not just a product that is bought and discarded on a whim.
 It is an important life decision—so savvy shoppers should read the fine print and ask questions until they understand the policy they plan to purchase thoroughly—before they finalize the decision.

 Life never stays constant.
 You may have started looking into buying insurance or even purchased a policy when you got married (or divorced), when you had kids, when you were laid off from your job, when you closed on your first home, or when you turned 50.
 Major life events tend to define the biggest life decisions we make, but it is important to step back and reconsider how life has changed when purchasing or renewing a policy.
 Ask yourself if the coverage you intend to have is enough if circumstances change.

 Since insurance is a product sold by professional salespeople, you need to be as informed as possible when shopping for it.
 This does not mean insurance agents are out to take advantage of you, but they are not the best judge of your personal needs—you are.
 Do not let anyone talk you into buying something you know is not the best solution for you and your family.

 Loss is Difficult

-It’s not easy to imagine what life will be like for your loved ones after you’re gone, and they probably don’t want to think about it either.
-Still, planning ahead is for their benefit, so consider all the what-ifs.
-Even if you go with term life coverage and outlive your policy, you’re still there to love and support your family.
-So feel confident that no matter which insurance type you choose, you’ve made the most prudent decision possible to provide for them.
+It is not easy to imagine what life will be like for your loved ones after you are gone, and they probably do not want to think about it either.
+Nonetheless, planning ahead is for their benefit, so consider all the possible “what ifs.”
+Even if you decide to purchase a term life insurance policy and outlive your term , think of it like this: you will still be with your family to love and support them, a much better alternative than not outliving your term.
+Make your choice carefully, but be confident in your decision, knowing you have thoughtfully made the best choice possible to provide support to your family.